ashwinsel/Milestone-Project-4-DewisBlooms/README.md

 ---

-#### **11. Pagination Fails on Products Page**
-- **Description**: Pagination did not display all products when navigating through pages.
-- **Cause**: Incorrect handling of pagination query parameters in the product view.
-- **Fix**:
-  - Updated the view to correctly handle pagination parameters.
-  - Added test cases to ensure pagination works as expected.

----

 #### **12. Order History Page Has No Clickable Links**
 - **Description**: Users could not click on individual orders to view their details.
 - **Cause**: No links were provided for each order in the template.